Academic Catalog

 • Met college-wide academic standards as outlined in the Ithaca College Graduate Catalog and met physical therapy program- specific standards of cumulative GPA and individual semester GPA greater than or equal to 3.2.

-• Professional behavior consistent with program expectations as outlined in the Student Manual.
+• Professional conduct consistent with program expectations as outlined in the Student Manual.

 • Clinical performance consistent with expectations for program level as outlined in the Clinical Education Manual.